enthdegree/pluto-fw/README.md

     - Float display, for example it sometimes displays 1 as `1000 -0`.
 Interpreted as `1.000e-0`
     - Inputting Morse code should not wipe display of the current text buffer.
     - Need a convenient way of displaying previous stack items beyond just the top.
-### Additions:
+## Wanted additions:
-- Add Normal CDF, inverse Normal CDF, "Regress stack to distribution" functions.
+- Add Normal CDF, inverse Normal CDF functions
+- Add "Regress stack to distribution" functions (The fit's parameters and goodness could go into the registers).
+- Add "Commit chronograph history to stack" function
-- Add 'Print as Hex' function.
+- Add 'Print as Hex' function

 ------